valery-judah/leetcode-python/tasks/0169-majority-element/0169-majority-element.md

 #### Intuition

-If the elements are sorted in monotonically increasing (or decreasing) order, the majority element can be found at index `n // 2`.
+When sorted, the majority element must occupy index `n // 2`.

 #### Algorithm

-For this algorithm, we simply sort `nums`, and return the element at index `n // 2`.
+Sort `nums` and return the element at index `n // 2`.

 #### Implementation